opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    sudo docker pull opnfv/functest:<functest_new_tag>
    sudo docker pull opnfv/yardstick:<yardstick_new_tag>

-This step is necessary if dovetail software or the CVP test suite have updates.
+This step is necessary if dovetail software or the OVP test suite have updates.